 Performance, Features, and Functionality

-The Ledger Nano S is notable for having a screen armed with two navigation buttons on top of the device, which work together to help you access all of the wallets' functions.
+The Ledger Nano S is notable for having a screen armed with two navigation buttons on top of the device, which works together to help you access all of the wallets' functions.
 The operating system also works slickly, guiding users through the setting up of the device.
 Connecting the wallet to a computer is made easy by using a micro-USB cable.

 It should be noted that it is one of the most affordable hardware wallets on the market, which has contributed to its popularity.
 Despite this affordability, it remains a feature-packed device, supporting Bluetooth connectivity and holding up to 100 apps at any time.
 This means that you can send and receive transactions at any time.

 Its physical design is also sturdy and heavy, meaning that this is a genuinely mobile wallet, which can efficiently deal with everyday conditions.